neboduus/airflow-pipeline/README.md

 - Access http://localhost:8080 and login using credentials `USERNAME=airflow`
   and `PASSWORD=airflow`
 - Go to **Dags** section
-- Search for `etl_pipeline` DAG and run it
+- Search for `etl_pipeline` DAG and click on its name
-- Observe results
+- Run `etl_pipeline` (click on play button on screen top right)
+- Wait until pipeline completes (progress vertical bar on left becomes green)
+- Access Browse > Task Instances
+- Click on the Task Id of your run and then click Logs to observe them
-- Check Mongo DB results by running:
+- Finally, check Mongo DB results by running:

 ```shell
 make check-mongo-db